TFury30/PDF-Sorting-Script/README.md

 ###  License:

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under License - see the [LICENSE]([LICENSE](https://github.com/TFury30/Lizenz/blob/main/LICENSE.md)) file for details.

 ---